nagarjunEV/aos-project1/README.md

 3. Utils.java

 Commands to execute the program
-1. make -f Makefile.mak
+1. make -f Makefile.mak clean
-2. java SocServer
-3. java SocClient
+2. make -f Makefile.mak

 Two files are created by name clientData.txt and serverData.txt which has 300 bytes of randomly generated data.